Brute ForceProtection

 Login Monitoring

-All login attempts are tracked in real time.
+Login logs are checked every 5 minutes.
 Failed logins are counted per IP across every protected service.

 Auto-Ban